-- 6.8 The purpose of a specific provision is to give a taxpayer a tax advantage if the use of the specific provision is within its ordinary meaning.
-The ordinary meaning is determined primarily from the text and purpose of the specific provision.
-The use of a specific provision within its ordinary meaning is a permissible tax advantage. - 6.9 The purpose of s BG 1, as the Supreme Court described it in Ben Nevis, is to avoid the fiscal effect for tax purposes of arrangements having a more than merely incidental purpose or effect of tax avoidance.
-113 Its purpose is to prevent tax advantages gained from the use of specific provisions in a way that fall outside their intended scope in the overall scheme of the Act.
-Such tax advantages are impermissible and are to have no effect for tax purposes. - 6.10 The Commissioner considers the distinction between the purpose of a specific provision and the purpose of s BG 1 and the need to give effect to them both lies at the core of understanding the Supreme Court's approach to s BG 1.
-The distinction is reflected in the different scope of the inquiries carried out to determine: - whether the requirements for the application of a specific provision are satisfied; and - whether the taxpayer's use of the specific provision is outside of its intended scope in the overall scheme of the Act.
+- 6.28 The purpose of a specific provision is to give a taxpayer a tax advantage if the use of the specific provision is within its ordinary meaning.
+The ordinary meaning is determined primarily from the text, purpose and context of the specific provision.
+The use of a specific provision within its ordinary meaning is a permissible tax advantage. - 6.29 The purpose of s BG 1, as the Supreme Court described it in Ben Nevis, is to avoid the fiscal effect for tax purposes of arrangements having a more than merely incidental purpose or effect of tax avoidance.
+132 Its purpose is to prevent tax advantages gained from the use of specific provisions in a way that falls outside their intended scope in the overall scheme of the Act.
+Such tax advantages are impermissible and are to have no effect for tax purposes. - 6.30 Also as mentioned from [2.15], the purposes of the specific provision and s BG 1 are to be achieved by the specific provision and s BG 1 working in tandem with each providing the context that defines the meaning and scope of the other.
+Hence, the Parliamentary contemplation test requires consideration of Parliament's purpose for the specific provision and its purpose for s BG 1.
+Parliament's overall purpose comprises both of these purposes.